 1. Review your expenses and get back into the savings habit:

-If the amount of money you owe isn't going down, it may be worth having a look at your statements and see where you can make improvements.
-For example, late payments will incur extra fees and more interest on top - being aware of where your money is going will help you make plans to avoid unnecessary expenses.
-Or if you have been paying the minimum amount, consider putting extra cash from a tax return or gifts towards paying off your existing debts.
+If the amount of money you owe isn't going down, it may be worth having a look at your loan statements and see where you can look to make changes.
+For example, late payments are likely to incur extra fees and additonal interest - being aware of where your money is going can help you plan to avoid unnecessary fees and charges.
+Or if you have been paying the minimum amount, perhaps consider putting extra cash from a tax return or gifts towards paying off your existing debts.
 Read our top tips for cutting down on credit card debts here.

 Did you know?
-Consolidating debts may be a good option if you want to get on top of your existing debts and make your monthly repayments a lot more manageable.
-Consider the pros and cons here before applying.
+Consolidating debts may be an option if you want to get on top of your existing debts and make monthly repayments more manageable.
+Consider some pros and cons here.

 3. Review your home loan:

 Carrying out a regular health check on your home loan is important to ensure that it fits your current lifestyle and is set up to help you achieve your goals.
 For example, does it have features designed to help maximise your savings and pay off your loan sooner?
 Have your circumstances changed and you need a more flexible loan?
-Find out the top 4 home loan refinancing strategies here.
+Find out tips on home loan refinancing strategies here.

 4. Make big financial goals more manageable by breaking them into smaller goals: